-FIN 31
+FIN 31 3 rec 3 cr

 Principles of Finance

 This course introduces students to concepts and analytical techniques necessary to identify and solve financial management problems.
 Topics to be discussed include: financial management and markets, understanding and analyzing financial statements, time value of money, valuation of investment instruments, and capital budgeting.